saberland/saber/README.md

 ---

 Saber is an open source project.
 It's an independent project with its ongoing development made possible thanks to the support by our amazing backers.

-Issues on Saber can be funded by anyone and the money will be distributed to contributors and maintainers.
-If you use Saber [please consider becoming a backer](https://issuehunt.io/r/saberland/saber), if you want to contribute to this project, please [read the contributing guide](./CONTRIBUTING.md) first.

 Saber wouldn't be what it is today without the contributions from these awesome people: